 All natural products made by companies like Method, Ecover and Seventh Generation are your next best choice if you’re squeezed for time or not into making your own.
 If you’re not happy with the results you can keep trying brands until you find one that works for your family.

-If you’re looking for a eco friendly substitute for common household products, then here’s what I’ve found.
+If you’re looking for a eco friendly substitute for common household products, start here.

-1. What can I use instead of a nonstick frying pan?
+1. What to use instead of a nonstick frying pan

 Swap your non stick cookware or frying pan for ceramic, stainless steel or cast iron.
 It’s a bit of a learning curve to get used to cooking without the benefit of a non stick surface but you can do it.
 This is the only swap that may require spending more.
 But think about how many times you use a frying pan and look at the cost per use as an incentive.